asm123/asm123.github.io/_posts/2023-11-25-staff-engineers-path.md

   * Core group - 2-4 people - to create the document
     * Use the [topographical map](#topographical-map-navigating-the-organization) to identify who should be on your side, who might oppose.
 Bring along the potential opposers on your side from the start.
     * Be clear and highlight *from the start* whether you are the lead of the group or an equal peer.
-  * Broad group - lightweight involvement - for alignment and supoort
+  * Broad group - lightweight involvement - for alignment and support
     * Keep them enagaged: interview them and represent their point of view in the work
     * Send them updates on the progress on the document.
     * Invite to review the early draft.